tomas-hanicinec/Enigma/README.md

 ## Accepted inputs

 Enigma machines can only encode **uppercase letters from the basic 26-letter alphabet**.
 This in practice led to various letter substitutions being used for common unsupported symbols like spaces and comas.
-One such substitution is provided by the `Preprocess()` function (and its complementary `Postprocess()`), that handle letter case, spaces and characters `.`, `,` and `-`.
+One such substitution is provided by the `Preprocess()` function (and its complementary `Postprocess()`).
+It handles letter case, spaces and characters `.`, `,` and `-`.

 **A few examples of unsupported texts**:
 * `Friday` - lowercase letters, use `enigma.Preprocess("Friday")`
 * `FRIDAY AFTERNOON.` - space and comma, use `enigma.Preprocess("FRIDAY AFTERNOON")`
-* `FRIDAY (AFTERNOON)` - brackets not supported, remove/replace them
+* `FRIDAY (AFTERNOON)` - brackets not supported, remove or replace them
 * `FRIDAY 24TH` - numbers not supported, remove or spell them out
 * `PÈRE NOËL` - diacritics not supported, convert to plain letters

-*Note on the substitutions used by `Preprocess()` and `Postprocess()` - they are optimized for common English language and might not work properly for some arbitrary character sequences or different languages, where the letter pairs used for substitutions ar more common.
+*Note on the substitutions used by `Preprocess()` and `Postprocess()` - they are optimized for common English language and might not work properly for some arbitrary character sequences or different languages, where the letter pairs used for substitutions are more common.
 For example hyphen is substituted by `YY`, so a "word" `BAYYES-NET` would become `BAYYESYYNET` after preprocess and `BA-ES-NET` after postprocess, which is not the original word.
 Collisions like this would still be very rare though.*

 ## Setup & configuration

 Every Enigma model starts with a valid default configuration out of the box and is ready to start encoding.
 However, the configuration for all models still can (and should) be changed.
 This can be done on three different levels:

 ### "Local" configuration (changing just one thing)
-When we already have a working Enigma model and want to tweak it (ie when trying to break the code).
+When we already have a working Enigma model and want to tweak it (ie. when trying to break the code).
 ```go
 e, err := enigma.NewEnigma(enigma.M4)